lvd1999/lvd1999/README.md

 - 🌱 I’m currently learning Next.js
 - 🤔 I’m looking for help with landing a job. (would prefer front-end developer)
 - 💬 Ask me about anything.
-- 📫 How to reach me: honeybutteralmond.netlify.app (deploying very soon)
+- 📫 How to reach me: honeybutteralmond.netlify.app
-- ⚡ Fun fact: I can speak 3 languages
+- ⚡ Fun fact: I can speak 3 languages which are English, Chinese Mandarin and Malay